-Doesn’t this look comfortable and pleasant?
+Click through and take a look.
+Doesn’t that house seem comfortable and pleasant?
 Ninety square meters is close to 1000 square feet, which is not that much smaller than my house, so it gives me a fair idea of how much space a family might have enjoyed (at least a wealthier family).

 And it’s so interesting what else people substituted for wood.
 The wealthy used mud brick, but others used reeds:

 Sumer had no trees for timber but it had the huge reeds in the marshes, and this raw material was widely used in building of reed houses….People tied reed bundles or plaited them into mats and set vertically in the ground, like columns, in two parallel rows, and then their peaks were tied….“Digging a series of holes in the ground, the builders would insert a tall bundle of reeds in each hole.
 A circle of holes would be used to make a circular house; two parallel rows to make a rectangular one.
 Once the bundles were all firmly inserted, the ones opposite each other would be bent over and tied at the top to form a roof.
 For a front or back door, a reed mat would be draped over an opening (either at the ends of a rectangular house, or on the side of a circular one).

 A bit like how the Comanche and other groups constructed tipis, it sounds like.